batanoffs/backend-softuni/README.md

-Here I store some of the practice projects we have build during this backend module in SoftUni.
+Here I store some of the practice projects we have built during this backend module in SoftUni.
 In this course I have learned

 - backend authentication